chamal817/todo/README.md

 - Persistent Storage: Tasks are stored locally on the device for offline access.

 ## Screenshots
-Include screenshots of the app to give users a visual representation of the app's interface.
+Here are some screenshots of the app to give users a visual representation of the app's interface.

 ## Dependencies
 - Flutter: Flutter SDK